-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as items 2021-001.
+The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as items 2022-001.
 Our opinion on each major federal program is not modified with respect to these matters.

-Cumberland University's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-Cumberland University's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on Cumberland University's response to the noncompliance findings identified in our audit described in the accompanying schedule of findings and questioned costs.
+Cumberland University's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.

-Report on Internal Control Over Compliance
+Report on Internal Control over Compliance